From pre-pregnancy vaccinations to conceiving, here's everything in one guide to prepare you for the pregnancy journey

 Do: Visit a gynaecologist early on to discuss your chance of conception and assess your pregnancy risks, if any.
-It would be helpful to bring your and your partner's medical and immunisation history during the consultation as well.
+It would be helpful to bring you and your partner's medical and immunisation history during the consultation as well if available.

 Pregnancy Dos and Don'ts

 This contagious virus can be passed on to your baby.
-Your baby may be at risk of heart damage and hearing loss.
-Your pregnancy will be at risk of a miscarriage or stillbirth.
+Your baby may be at risk of heart damage and hearing loss. pregnancy.
+The pregnancy will also be a higher risk of miscarriage or stillbirth.

 Although this extremely infectious disease is uncommon in pregnancy and does not cause serious harm to you, your baby may be affected by skin blisters, scarring and organ damage.

 An infection can be acute or chronic.
-If you're a chronic carrier, you can pass hepatitis B to your baby, which puts them at risk of liver-related diseases and infections like cirrhosis and liver cancer later in life.
+If you're a chronic carrier, you can pass hepatitis B to your baby, which puts them at risk of liver-related diseases like cirrhosis or liver cancer later in life.
 Tell your doctor about your medical history before conceiving.